jantimon/next-yak/README.md

 ## Acknowledgments

+Massive kudos to:

+  - @sokra: For guiding us through the webpacks module and loader APIs
+  - @kdy1: For his support while rewriting our Babel plugin as a blazing fast SWC Rust WASM plugin

 Special thanks to the contributors and the inspiring projects that influenced next-yak:

   - Styled-Components 💅: For pioneering the styled syntax and redefining styling in the React ecosystem.